cap-js/docs/guides/deployment/microservices.md

 In the following steps, we create an additional project to easily collect the relevant models from these projects, and act as a vehicle to deploy these models to SAP HANA in a controlled way.

-::: details Evaluation
+::: details Why a shared database?

-The advantages are as follows:
+A shared database is beneficial if the following is important for you:

- - **Query Performance:** Complex queries are executed much faster, for example $expand to an entity on another microservice (compared to calls across services with own data persistencies)
+ - **Query Performance:** Complex queries are executed much faster, for example `$expand` to an entity on another microservice, compared to calls across services with own data persistencies.
- - **Independent Scalability** of application runtimes (compared to a monolithic application)
+ - **Independent Scalability** of application runtimes, compared to a monolithic application.

- Disadvantages:
+These are the (not so beneficial) sideeffects you when using a shared persistence:

- - Accessing data directly (without an API) means any changes in the data model affect all applications directly
+ - Accessing data directly (without an API) means any changes in the data model affect all applications directly.
- - every change in one of the services either requires
+ - Every change in one of the services either requires one of the following:
-   - a redeployment of all microservices involved
+   - Redeployment of all microservices involved.
-   - a logic to decide which microservices need redeployment to avoid inconsistencies
+   - Logic to decide which microservices need redeployment to avoid inconsistencies.
- - violates 12 factors concept
+ - Violates 12 factors concept

 :::

-### Add a project for shared database
+### Add a Project For Shared Database
 <!-- Mention that this is part of the monorepo?
 Becomes clearer later.
 Could also be mentioned in line 100. -->
 1. Add another `cds` project to collect the models from these projects: